IBM/kafka-quickstart-workshop/part1/README.md

 > ./gradlew assemble   # This command takes a few minutes to complete
 ```

-This workshop assumes you are running a Unix based platform like macOS or Linux and will use the scripts from the `bin` directory in the examples.
+This workshop assumes you are running a Unix-based platform like macOS or Linux and will use the scripts from the `bin` directory in the examples.
 If you are on Windows, use the scripts that are in the `bin/windows` directory.

 ## Kafka cluster